RemiMattheyDoret/SimBit/README.md

 ### Compilation

 SimBit is written in C++ and requires the standard of C++14 to be compiled.
-SimBit uses several of the standard libraries as well as boost/algorithm/string.hpp.
+SimBit uses several of the standard libraries as well as a few boost libraries.

 `cd` to the downloaded folder and type `make` to call the makeFile for compilation.
 The makefile is very simple but should be sufficient.
 The compilation can take a few minutes.